AI Content Is Not Cheap If It Forces Human Editors to Become Fact Checkers

 Can AI content work if humans review it carefully?

-Yes, if humans are editing from a position of authority, not rescuing a weak draft.
+Yes, if humans are editing from a position of authority rather than rescuing a weak draft.
 AI works best when it handles first-pass structure, summaries, or routine variants, and humans handle accuracy, judgment, and brand voice.
-If the review process is strong enough to catch every weak point, the system can work, but the human role is doing real editorial work, not a quick read-through.
+If the review process is strong enough to catch every weak point, the system can work, but the human role has to be real editorial work rather than a quick read-through.

 What is the right way to measure AI content efficiency?

-Measure total cost per publishable piece, not draft speed.
-Include editing hours, fact-checking time, revision cycles, error rates, and the cost of downstream fixes after publication.
-The right question is whether AI lowers the time and effort needed to produce accurate, usable content at scale, because draft generation alone tells you almost nothing.
+Measure total cost per publishable piece, including editing hours, fact-checking time, revision cycles, error rates, and the cost of downstream fixes after publication.
+The key question is whether AI lowers the time and effort needed to produce accurate, usable content at scale, because draft generation alone tells you little.

 Sprite builds brand authority through continuous, automated improvement.
 Quietly.
 Consistently.
 And at Scale.